JoeDumoulin/CSCD496S19/Assignment 1.md

 * Select the first coin with the minimum number of heads (c_min)
 * Select another coin completely at random (c_rand)

-Let nu_1, nu_min, nu_rand be the fraction of heads for the three selected coins.
+Let nu-1, nu-min, nu-rand be the fraction of heads for the three selected coins.
 Let mu be the actual probability of heads.

 a.
 What is mu for the coins?

-b.  repeat the experiment a great number of times (e.g., 100,000 times).  collect nu_1, nu_min, nu_rand for each experiment.
-Plot histograms of nu_1, nu_min, nu_rand to see what the distribution looks like.
-Note that the coin for c_rand and c_min will be probably different for each run.
+b.  repeat the experiment a great number of times (e.g., 100,000 times).  collect nu-1, nu-min, nu-rand for each experiment.
+Plot histograms of nu-1, nu-min, nu-rand to see what the distribution looks like.
+Note that the coin for c-rand and c-min will be probably different for each run.

 c. plot the hoeffding bound 2 * exp(-2 * epsilon^2 * N) along with the P(| nu-mu | > epsilon) for different values of epsilon.
 N is the number of training examples (10 in this case), and number of hypotheses is M = 1000.